g00359125/milic/readme.md

-# jQuery: a shopping cart with sessionStorage
+# A shopping cart using jQuery with sessionStorage

-I've built this shopping cart after completing a web project where I had to completely rewrite an e-commerce cart.
+This shopping cart is built using jQuery and sessionStorage.

 This project also includes PayPal payments.

 This is a proof-of-concept and is not intended to replace any existing server-side techniques.